theo546/my-arch-setup/README.md

 3. PK

 *Note:* make sure to last enroll your platform key.
-*Note2*: always prefer the `.auth` certificates over the others certificate type.
+*Note2:* always prefer the `.auth` certificates over the others certificate type.
+*Note3:* do not forget to include the `add_MS_db.auth` certificate as you may not be able to boot afterward.

 ___